Schrat: Kapelyushnikl

-In Yiddish folklore, the function of the nightmare demon belongs to another kind of legendary creature, the kapelyushnikl (Polish for hat maker; pl. kapelyushniklekh) is a hat-wearing little being bent on pestering and teasing horses.
+In Yiddish folklore, the function of the nightmare demon belongs to another kind of legendary creature, the kapelyushnikl (Polish for hat maker; pl. kapelyushniklekh).
+It is a hat-wearing little being bent on pestering and teasing horses.
 It can only be found in Slavic countries and might even be an original East European Jewish creation.

-The kapelyushniklekh can appear as a male and female pair of tiny beings wearing little caps, the woman also having braided hair tied with pretty ribbons.
+The kapelyushniklekh can appear as a male and female pair of tiny beings wearing little caps; the woman also having braided hair tied with pretty ribbons.

-They love to ride horses all night, many kapelyushniklekh sitting on one horse, rendering the animal exhausted and sweating.
+They love to ride horses all night, with many kapelyushniklekh sitting on one horse, rendering the animal exhausted and sweating.
 Kapelyushniklekh prefer gray horses in particular.
 If one manages to snatch a cap from a kapelyushnikl, they will be driven away for good.
 Only the one who lost its cap will come and ask for its return, in exchange for a great deal of gold, though in daylight the gold will have turned into a pile of rocks.

-They can also milk cows dry at night and steal the milk, but if caught and beaten they promise that, if spared, they will never return and that the amount of milk given by the cows will be double of what it originally used to be, which will come true.
+They can also milk cows dry at night and steal the milk, but if caught and beaten, they promise that, if spared, they will never return and that the amount of milk given by the cows will be double of what it originally used to be which will come true.

 Scandinavian and Baltic folklore

-In Scandinavian folklore, the skrat is a prankster out in the woods or fields, known for its horse laughs, and known particularly to spoil the finds of treasure-hunters, and if the man thinks he spotted a gold ring, the spirit will laugh it away before he has actually gained possession.
+In Scandinavian folklore, the skrat is a prankster out in the woods or fields, known for its horse laughs and known particularly to spoil the finds of treasure-hunters, and if the man thinks he spotted a gold ring, the spirit will laugh it away before he has actually gained possession.
 Commentary classes it as a type of myling.